rubensworks/dotfiles/README.md

 * sdir: Save the current working directory, so it can be loaded with the alias `ldir`.
 * ldir: Load the saved working directory and set it as current directory.
 * watch: Executes $1 every $2 seconds
+* shorten: Shortens url $1, requires .properties to be created in the repo folder with bitly api details.

 ### List of aliases: